stalwartlabs/website/docs/install/docker.md

 # Docker

-Before proceeding with the installation of Stalwart Mail Server, you need to make sure to have a valid TLS certificate for your server.
-If you do not have one, you can obtain a free TLS certificate from [Let's Encrypt](https://letsencrypt.org/).
-Once you have obtained your certificate, proceed to pull the Docker image for the package you want to install.

-### Choose an image

 Stalwart Mail server is available as a Docker image that includes JMAP, IMAP, and SMTP servers and also as standalone images for those who need only one of these servers:

 - `stalwartlabs/mail-server:latest` - All-in-one mail server (JMAP + IMAP + SMTP)